andreivisan/andreivisan.github.io/_posts/2016-12-08-dynamic-factory-pattern-for-android.md

 }
 ```

-You can find the sources for this solution on my Github at this <a hef="https://github.com/andreivisan/DynamicModuleLoading"> link </a>.
+You can find the sources for this solution on my Github at [this link](https://github.com/andreivisan/DynamicModuleLoading).